 $ snapcraft Executed: pull liquidctl Executed: build liquidctl Executed: stage liquidctl Executed: prime liquidctl Executed parts lifecycle Generated snap metadata Created snap package liquidctl_test_amd64.snap

 The resulting snap can be installed locally.
 This requires the

 --dangerous flag because the snap is not signed by the Snap Store.
-The

-$ sudo snap install test-offlineimap_*.snap --devmode --dangerous
+snap install liquidctl_test_amd64.snap --dangerous

 You can then try it out:

 You can also clean up the build environment, although this will slow down the next initial build: